Income tax and capital gains up to the date of death

 HMRC will be able to give you some information on income and gains, but when you go through the deceased’s personal information you may well find bank statements, payslips, advice notices about pensions or state benefits, dividend vouchers, stockbrokers’ statements or interest certificates from banks and so on.
 Identifying all sources of income is key to being able to finalise the individual’s income tax position up to date of death.

 The sources of this income (for example, the bank balance giving rise to the interest or the share portfolio giving rise to dividend income) will also give you information to help establish the overall value of the estate.
+Looking at the deceased person’s previously submitted tax returns (if they completed tax returns and copies of these are available) can provide a useful starting point when trying to identify their sources of income.

 If you have used the death notification service, they may be able to tell you the balances on various accounts and any interest credited to the accounts.